Your Voice For POSITIVE CHANGE

 My team of supporters and I have been canvassing streets in District 3.

-I have been hearing a lot of concerns and I've compiled a list.
+I have been hearing a lot of concerns and I've compiled a list of what I've heard.

 Qualifications